Only 13 percent of autism families take vacations. Some destinations have made efforts to change that by creating sensory-friendly destinations.

 • Wait staff trained to seat guests in a quiet space and expedite meals.

 • Participating hotels that have quiet rooms and remove potentially triggering items.

 • The CAN card with special experiences and preferred entrance at attractions and restaurants where staff has been trained.

 • Quiet room at the Myrtle Beach airport.

-For more information, please visit this section of Visit Myrtle Beach
+For more information, please visit the autism friendly section of Visit Myrtle Beach.